 Placing my top board upside down, I attached the support boards with pocket holes and glue.
 My right angle clamps were a great help to hold the boards in place while I screwed them on.
 You can tell I didn’t stain or finish the bottom side of the boards.
 I choose to save on supplies since they will not be seen anyway.

 Once all my support boards were attached to the top I added glue so I could attach the bottom.

 I seriously love it, since rustic industrial is one of my faves, it makes sense.
 I like the open back, it makes it easy to access magazines, remotes, and dvd’s from either side.
-I am calling this a coffee table, but I secretly think it would make a great TV table as well since it is a little taller than a coffee table, by a few inches.
+Although I am calling this a coffee table, I secretly think it would make a great TV table as well since it is a little taller than a coffee table, by a few inches.

 If you like the look, and don’t have a metal table base laying around, like most people won’t, you could use metal plumbing pipes like Gail did in her DIY Industrial Shelf post.

 The finished weathered wood is just beautiful, I really think working with it is one of my favorite things.
 I have done many projects with weathered wood, my Reclaimed wood table still makes me swoon when I see it.